RobinESME/classify_jpg_files/README.md

 # classify_jpg_files

-This program classifies jpg pictures according to the recognized objects or animals in the picture.
+This program classifies jpg files according to the recognized objects or animals in the picture.
-Moreover, it adds into a database the new path of the picture and the normalized localisation of the objects (x, y, width, height).
+Moreover, it adds into a database the new path to the picture and the normalized localisation of the objects (x, y, width, height).

 ## How to use it

-Add files you want to classify into the images folder and start the main.js file
+Add files you want to classify into the images folder and start the main.js file.

 ## Students